Entering the European market for candles

 The United States exports high-end brands

-The United States is home to well-known candle brands like Yankee Candle, Capri Blue and White Barn by Bath & Body Works.
-These brands have considerable marketing power, and they usually target the upper ends of the market.
+The United States is home to well-known candle brands like Yankee Candle, Capri Blue and Bath & Body Works.
+These brands have marketing power, and usually target the upper ends of the market.
 They offer an expressive range of candles, often combined with fragrance, soap and body care.
-Such brands are normally beyond the reach of a small manufacturer from a developing country, but they are good to follow and learn from.
+Such brands are normally beyond the reach of a small manufacturer from a developing country, but they are good to learn from.

-In the higher segments of the market, cooperation with European brands may be needed.
-For example, Dutch luxury lifestyle brand WOO produces its candles in Vietnam through co-creation, with a strong focus on sustainable values.
+In higher-end segments, Vietnamese suppliers may need to cooperate with European brands.
+For example, Dutch luxury lifestyle brand WOO produces its candles in Vietnam through co-creation, with a focus on sustainable values.

 Which companies are you competing with?

 WOO is a Dutch social enterprise that produces candles in Vietnam within a community-based concept.
 They partner with, educate and employ disadvantaged people.
 The brand ‘seeks to bring about a positive social and sustainable impact’ throughout its value chain.
-Woo mainly offers candles and home fragrances, made from upcycled materials and natural ingredients.
-Their scented candles come in upcycled bottles and are packaged in cotton pouches.
+WOO mainly offers candles and home fragrances, made from upcycled materials and natural ingredients.
+Their hand-poured scented candles come in upcycled bottles and are packaged in cotton pouches.
+WOO also sells refills, so their containers can be re-used again and again.

-Figure 4: WOO – Introduction to WOO and its guiding principles
+Figure 6: Introduction to WOO and its guiding principles

-KOBO is an example of an American company that serves the European market.
-They make scented candles from environmentally sustainable soybeans.
-The candles are hand-poured into glass containers in KOBO’s family-run facility.
-Some come with accessories such as lids and matches, and gift packaging.
-The scents are created using ‘complex, blended layers of high-grade oils in collaboration with the finest boutique fragrance houses in the U.S.’.
+KOBO makes scented candles from environmentally sustainable soybeans, which are hand-poured into glass containers in KOBO’s family-run facility.
+Some come with accessories like lids and matches, and gift packaging.
+The scents are created using ‘complex, blended layers of high-grade oils in collaboration with the finest boutique fragrance houses in the US’.
 This premium offer with ‘bold pricing’ brings wellness and sustainability to the higher-end market segments.

-KOBO’s Plant the Box collection takes things one step further.
+Their Plant the Box collection takes things one step further.
 These soy candles come in plantable, seed-infused packaging that will grow the scent of the candle.
-The biodegradable box is FSC-certified, made of 100% post-consumer-waste recycled packaging and printed with vegetable-based inks.
+The biodegradable box is FSC-certified, made of 100% post-consumer-waste recycled packaging, and printed with vegetable-based inks.

 The MUNIO, Latvia

 Latvian brand the MUNIO is an artisanal candle, home fragrance and organic skincare studio.
-The family business is inspired by its Northern nature.
+The family business is inspired by Northern nature.
 They use locally picked flowers and herbs, which are showcased in the design of their pillar candles.
 Their branding invites people to connect with the Nordic wilderness and meadows.
 This is a good example of using what you have available locally to add value, and it fits in perfectly with the wellness trend.
-Take a look at MUNIO's production process

 The MUNIO also values sustainability.
 Their candles are handmade of soy wax and scented with natural fragrances and essential oils.
 Most of their ingredients are COSMOS-certified, a natural and organic standard for cosmetics.
 The company uses biodegradable, reusable and/or recyclable packaging.
-The pillar candles are wrapped in a cotton cloth and placed in a recycled unbleached cardboard box.
-The MUNIO’s votive candles come in a glass jar and hand-sewn fabric pouch.
+Their pillar candles are packaged in a cotton cloth and a recycled unbleached cardboard box.
+The votive candles come in a glass jar and hand-sewn fabric pouch.

 Which products are you competing with?

-Like candles, electric lighting also creates ambience.
+Electric lighting also creates ambience.
 As such, candles compete with smart lighting concepts.
-Scented candles also compete with a more industrial variety – diffusers and liquid-based home fragrances.
+Scented candles also compete with a more industrial variety: diffusers and liquid-based home fragrances.
 Where scented candles are more tactile and authentic, diffusers are ‘cleaner’ and offer a perfectly adjustable scent experience.
-It is tradition versus modern, and the choice is up to the consumer to say what style suits their cocooning experience best.
+It is tradition versus modern, and the consumer can decide what style suits their cocooning experience best.
 In hospitality settings, the industrial variety often wins.

 Tips:

-4. What are the prices for candles on the European market?
+4. What are the prices of candles on the European market?

-Prices for candles vary across market segments, ranging from low- to high-end.
-After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.
+Prices for candles vary across market segments.
+After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices are about 4-6.5 times your selling price.

-Table 1 gives an overview of the prices of candles in the low-, mid- and high-end market segments.
+Table 1 gives an overview of candle prices across market segments.

 Table 1: Indicative consumer prices of candles in Europe